Conchylicultor/DeepQA/README.md

     python main.py --test --modelTag first-try --verbose
     python main.py --testInteractive --modelTag first-try

 The results are shown after 20000 iterations.
-With my state-of-the-art GeForce GT 740M, it took about 1/2h to train the model with the previous arguments, which is still quite good.
+With my state-of-the-art GeForce GT 740M, it took about 2h to train the model with the previous arguments, which is still relatively fast.